Auxeno/diamond-ppo/readme.md

 )
 ```

-Note that PPO, ContinuousPPO and RecurrentPPO networks have different signatures, be sure to match the network method signatures of the respective algorithm.
+Note that PPO, ContinuousPPO and RecurrentPPO network methods have different signatures, be sure to match the network method signatures of the respective algorithm.

 ---